adamschackart/AXLE3D/README.md

 # HackmanGames

-This is my own collection of general-purpose reusable game libraries.
+This is my own collection of general-purpose reusable game libraries for Python and/or C++.
 More info and screenshots to come!

 AECORE
 ------